vganapati/vganapati.github.io/README.md

 # Ganapati Lab Website

 This is the website of our academic research group at Swarthmore College.
-The website template is from the Allan Lab at Leiden University LINK.
-Go to *aboutwebsite.md*  to learn how to copy and modidy this page for your purpose.
+The website template is from the Allan Lab at Leiden University.
+Go [here](https://vganapati.github.io/aboutwebsite.html) to learn how to copy and modify this page for your purpose.